co-cart/cocart-api-reference-docs/source/includes/cocart-v1/wip/_products.html.md

 # Products #

 Being able to fetch the products without authentication is important.

-You can not add items to the cart without knowing some information about the products.
+You can not add items to the cart without products.

-The products API allows you to get products or and individual product in read-only.
+The products API allows you to get products or and individual product in READ-ONLY.
 If you want to add or alter products then view [WooCommerce's REST API Docs](http://woocommerce.github.io/woocommerce-rest-api-docs/?php#products) under products for that.

 ## View a Product ##